ms-iot/content/en-US/Docs/SetupDefaultApp.md

 ### Using the shell

 Steps to set the default app using the shell

 1. Connect to the device via [Powershell]({{site.baseurl}}/{{page.lang}}/Docs/PowerShell.htm)

 2. List the applications installed using `iotstartup list`

-3. Note the appid for the application you want to make as default and set it using `iotstartup headed <appid>`
+3. Note the appid for the application you want to make as default and set it using `iotstartup add headed <appid>`.
+For headless app, you should use `iotstartup add headless <appid>`.
-4. Reboot the device and the device will startup to the selected application

 ## Build time options
 ___